Swapnil0818/Air_Traffic_Control_Management_System/README.md

 ## Prerequisites

 * Java Development Kit (JDK) installed on the system.
+* A local SQL server to construct the database.
 * An IDE (preferably Eclipse, as the project was built using the same, but can use any) for further development and changes to the source code.

 ## Setting up and Installing Dependencies

 * Clone the repository or download the source code.
+* Run the mySQL file in the 'SQL_DDL_Files' folder in order to create the database.
 * Open Eclipse IDE and select the 'Import' option in the 'Package Explorer' tab.
 * Locate the project folder on your system and select it
 * After sucessfully importing the project, you would need to add a few dependencies to the project build path,